Meals on Wheels

 What types of meals do you offer?

-Please click here to view our meal menus.
+Please scroll up this page to view our meal menus.
 We offer ready to heat meals (frozen) and fresh meals that do not require heating.

 Do you offer special meal plans for those with dietary requirements like diabetes?

 We do not have specific diet plans, but our Meal of Choice menu has nutrition information listed for common nutrients such as calories, protein, carbohydrates and sodium.
 This allows a client the ability to choose the meals that are suited for their dietary needs.

 Are you able to control for allergies I might have?

 Due to the complexity of food allergies we do not currently accommodate them.

 Are there any other requirements for being on Meals on Wheels?

 Yes, they are listed below:

 1. You must be home to accept your meals. on a regular basis.
 If you will not be home, we expect to be informed ahead of time.